 A-Z of Cooking Terms

 Recipes can sometimes be a minefield of terms, jargon and foreign words that lead even the most gifted cook to question everything they know.
-We’re here to put an end to all the confusion and have compiled a comprehensive A-Z of those tricky cooking terms.
+We’re here to put an end to all the confusion and have compiled a comprehensive A-Z of cooking terms to help you out.

 Generally used in terms of pasta and rice cooking, but technically includes vegetables and beans too.
 Al dente is translated as ‘to the tooth’ meaning something cooked but left with a bite of firmness.